ePC: Fast and Deep Predictive Coding in Digital Simulation: Abstract

 \section{Abstract}

 Predictive Coding (PC) offers a brain-inspired alternative to backpropagation for neural network training, described as a physical system minimizing its internal energy.
-However, in practice, PC is predominantly \textit{digitally simulated}, requiring excessive amounts of compute while struggling to scale to deeper architectures.
+While ideally suited for analog implementation, such hardware does not exist yet, and thus, in practice, PC is predominantly \textit{digitally simulated}, requiring excessive amounts of compute while struggling to scale to deeper architectures.
 This paper reformulates PC to overcome this hardware-algorithm mismatch.
-First, we uncover how the canonical state-based formulation of PC (sPC) is, by design, deeply inefficient in digital simulation, inevitably resulting in exponential signal decay that stalls the entire minimization process.
+First, we uncover how the canonical state-based formulation of PC (sPC) is, by design, deeply inefficient in digital simulation, inevitably resulting in exponential signal decay that stalls the entire numerical process.
 Then, to overcome this fundamental limitation, we introduce error-based PC (ePC), a novel reparameterization of PC which does not suffer from signal decay.
-Though no longer biologically plausible, ePC numerically computes exact PC weights gradients and runs orders of magnitude faster than sPC.
+Though no longer directly implementable in analog, ePC numerically computes \textit{exact} PC weights gradients and runs orders of magnitude faster than sPC.
 Experiments across multiple architectures and datasets demonstrate that ePC matches backpropagation's performance even for deeper models where sPC struggles.
-Besides practical improvements, our work provides theoretical insight into PC dynamics and establishes a foundation for scaling PC-based learning to deeper architectures on digital hardware and beyond.
+Besides practical improvements, our work provides theoretical insight into PC dynamics and establishes a foundation for scaling PC-based learning to deeper architectures in digital simulation and beyond.